5 reasons to visit Italy

 The captivating lives of the ancient Romans draw many people to Italy, where you can imagine the gladiators in the Colosseum or witness life frozen in time along the eerie streets of Pompeii.
 But Italy's fascinating history is not contained to the events that occurred aeons ago - the Battle for Sicily in 1943 is an extraordinary story involving a large airborne operation and daring raids.
 You can still see battlegrounds across Sicily today.

-Italy's famous food needs no introduction - eating out in Italy is always a highlight of an Italian escape.
+Italy's famous food needs no introduction - eating out is always a highlight of an Italian escape.
 The highlights vary from region to region, from plates of seafood risotto eaten al fresco on the streets of Venice to the freshest pizza of Naples and the handheld street food of Sicily.
-Join a trip where you can get hands-on with Italian cookery on a culinary journey to Puglia or join Rick Stein as he ventures around the food market of Chioggia looking for the freshest produce for a cooking demonstration on board a luxury Venetian cruise.
+Bologna is known as La Grassa - 'the fat one' - and for good reason, this is Italy's foodie capital.
+A visit here is not to be missed.
+Or join a trip where you can learn more about food, in the company of an expert.
+We have trips with top-chef James Martin and Michelin-starred chef Tom Kerridge - both cruising around Venice's lagoons.
+You'll get the opportunity to explore the food markets in Chioggia and back on board, your chef will give a cooking demonstration.

 Powerful opera is Italy's most celebrated musical export, with the likes of singing sensations Pavarotti and Bocelli among the most famous.
 La Scala in Milan and Teatro di San Carlo in Naples are considered among the best venues for opera in the world.
 Venice is also known as the 'Opera Centre of Europe', and while you're there taking in a performance, you could be cruising through the Venetian Lagoon, as well as seeing popular sights such as Doge's Palace and St. Mark's Basilica.